census-instrumentation/opencensus-website/content/service/exporters/prometheus/_index.md

 ### Introduction

-The OpenCensus Collector allows you to export metrics that are collected to Prometheus.
+The OpenCensus Service allows you to export metrics that are collected to Prometheus.

 ### Configuration

-In the Collector's YAML configuration file, under section "exporters" and sub-section "prometheus"
+In the Service's YAML configuration file, under section "exporters" and sub-section "prometheus"

 #### Format
 With these fields below